-The Deep South & The Plains
+The Deep South

 We’ll meet in Charleston, South Carolina and spend the first day checking over gear and preparing for our trip.
 As tradition dictates, we’ll dip our wheels in the Atlantic Ocean and begin our westward journey.
-Both nervous and excited, we’ll quickly build up to our daily average of 85 miles.
+Both nervous and excited, we’ll quickly build up to our daily average of 80 miles.
 We’ll travel rural back roads, past small towns and bayous, and see the authentic Deep South.

-The Rockies, Community Service & San Diego
+Community Service & Celebrating in San Diego

-One prairie town after another, we make our way to New Mexico and anticipate the Rocky Mountains ahead.
-The Rockies offer challenging climbs and stunning beauty.
-Before dropping down into the desert, we’ll spend a day off our bicycles volunteering in Prescott, Arizona.
+Before our final stretch across the desert, we’ll spend a day off our bicycles volunteering in Phoenix, Arizona.
 From there, we head toward Southern California and our final destination, San Diego.
 Seeing the Pacific Ocean will bring a mix of emotions: tears, stunned silence, whooping yells… Together we have crossed the entire country on our own power.
 We have overcome enormous trials and made lifelong friends.
 We have been tested.
 We have succeeded.
 We have biked America Coast to Coast!

 Please see our General FAQ page for many more frequently asked questions and answers!